DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-07-12-when-francis-felt-frustrated.md

 Previously, we designed guidance to tell candidates they have to do a [subject knowledge enhancement (SKE) course](/apply-for-teacher-training/telling-candidates-they-have-an-ske-condition/) before their teacher training.

+We usability tested the designs with 7 participants, and received 232 survey responses from people who had previously received an offer for teacher training with a condition that they do an SKE course before their training started.

-We tested these designs and learnt a lot about SKE courses.
-Some of the findings we uncovered were about the wider SKE policy and do not fit with Apply for teacher training (Apply).
+Some of the findings we uncovered were about the wider SKE policy and the friction it was causing users of Apply for teacher training and wider.
+Some of the areas of friction were around:

+- choosing and applying to an SKE course
+- receving the funding for an SKE course
+- the content of SKE courses

 We wanted to capture these findings in a way that would help people empathise with candidates and providers.
 So, we wrote a story....

-We’ve added the story as a design history to share with other teams.
-It's purpose is to think about different ways to present research and show empathy beyond individual services.

 ## When Francis felt frustrated